Anshulmehra001/OpenSource/README.md

 ➡️ View the Quantum Tech Guide

 A deep dive into the fascinating world of quantum computing, communication, and its future impact.

+🤖 AI Dev Tools: The Ultimate Directory for Developers

+This repository contains a self-contained, single-page website that serves as a comprehensive directory of AI-powered tools for software developers.
+The guide is a detailed resource designed to help you discover and choose the best tools to accelerate your workflow.

+🚀 How to View

+Simply click on the link below.
+GitHub can render the HTML file directly in your browser.

+💻 The Guide

+➡️ View the AI Dev Tools Guide